selco13/HLNOS9/README.md

 ### What's next

-The current version of Platinum is 0.3.0, a pre-release demo showing the new outline for how the project will work going forward.
+The current version of Classicy is 0.4.0, a pre-release demo showing the new outline for how the project will work going forward.
 My plan is to continue releasing point releases until the system is in a full state for a 1.0 release.

 I still don't have a list of the items that will make this a 1.0 release, but I'm hoping that by 0.5 we will have a more